Oasis issue warning as presale tickets relisted for thousands of pounds

 Oasis pre-sale tickets are being relisted for up to £10,578 on unofficial reselling websites.

-In response the band has warned against buying resold tickets unless it is via Ticketmaster or Twickets.
+In response the band has warned against buying resold tickets unless they are purchased via Ticketmaster or Twickets.

 A post to the band’s X page on Friday said: “We have noticed people attempting to sell tickets on the secondary market since the start of the pre-sale.